carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/UtilityIntelligence/target-filters.md

 ## Built-in Target Filters

-Currently, we provides these built-in Target Filters:
+Currently, we provides these built-in target filters:
 - **OtherFilter**: The filtered targets are any entities in the utility world, except the current agent.
 - **AgentFilter**: The filtered targets are any agents in the utility world.